Bienvenue au cours de Français 4

 Bienvenue au cours de Français 4!
 The French language is important in today’s global world, and I want your student to understand the value of what he/she learns during French 4 and how to make it meaningful in his/her community and life.

 This advanced-level class will enable students to appreciate the diversity of the Francophone world and to further their communication skills.
 By meeting each day, students will have the opportunity to enhance their language learning experience and develop their proficiency.
 French 4 encompasses the essentials previously learned in Levels 1-3 and uses them at a higher, more advanced level.
 Class will be conducted solely in French, and students are expected to use the target language at all times to communicate with me and with their classmates.
 While speaking, writing and listening skills will be strengthened, a greater emphasis will also be placed upon grammar and Francophone literature and current events.

 Learning a foreign language is a challenging experience, but it is also extremely rewarding.
 Students, I look forward to watching you grow in your proficiency and ability to communicate.
-I anticipate seeing you participate in French Club, using the language with your peers and setting an example for the students in the lower levels of French.
 Parents, I encourage you to support your student and to emphasize the importance of being proficient in a second language, studying other cultures and becoming a global citizen.
+C'est parti!

 Téléphone : 704.290.1520